-As incoming students, graduate students will plan courses for their first semester via email in collaboration with their advisor.
+As incoming students, graduate students will plan courses for their first semester via email or meetings in collaboration with their advisor.
 The advisor will complete the electronic Advisor Approval Form for the student's course choices.
-After their first semester, graduate 25 students are responsible for course planning and selection via our Student Information Portal and are expected to confer with advisors when making their Academic Plans.
-Instructions on how to register can be found in the Graduate Student Handbook.
+After their first semester, graduate students are responsible for course planning and selection via our Student Information Portal and are expected to confer with advisors when making their course selections.